zakkg3/ClusterSecret/README.md

 ## Tag 0.1.0 :
+- [ ] update base-image to latest
+- [ ] update kopf package to latest
 - [ ] react to changes on source secret. #36
 - [ ] add source from Externalsecrets or other providers.